noodleedoos/noodleverse/020 - Resources/Notes/Plant Growth and Regrowth.md

 # Plant Phases, Energy and Protein
 *What plant state phase should you stay in and why?*
 ~
-Maintain pasture in vegetative state
+Maintain pasture in vegetative state (High energy and digestibility)
 ![](https://i.imgur.com/OPXmMrv.png)

 # Maximising Pasture Growth